conortierney/pands-project/README.md

 The Fisher's Iris dataset is a widely used dataset in data analysis and statistics.
 It contains measurements of the various physical features of 3 types of Iris flowers, namely Setosa, Versicolor, and Virginica.
 It consists of 50 records for each of the 3 species.
 The dataset was created by Ronald Fisher in 1936 to show how discriminant analysis can tell different types of plants apart.
 It's a well-known dataset for exploratory data analysis, classification, clustering, and visualization purposes.
-The data set contains 5 columns such as Petal Length, Petal Width, Sepal Length, Sepal Width and Species type.
-[1], [2]
+The data set contains 5 columns such as Petal Length, Petal Width, Sepal Length, Sepal Width and Species type [1], [2].

-Image of the Iris flower species [2]
+Image of the Iris flower species [3]

 ![image](https://user-images.githubusercontent.com/123323783/235207350-570be5ba-c0cf-48ab-8533-68786c7bf087.png)